LeoPrasanna/KeepYourOfficePCalwaysOn/README.md

 Install latest python

-Run the main.py from console of IDE[if any]
+Run the main.py from powershell or terminal or IDE[if any]

 #FunProjects